-According to the admission criteria pursuant to the Stock Exchange Act, the total nominal value (= share capital) required as a minimum is EUR 2.9 million for the admission of shares to the Official Market, and for the admission of shares to the Second Regulated Market, the minimum is EUR 725,000.
-As of 3 January 2018, the minimum requirement for the Official Market will be EUR 1.0 million.
-The Second Regulated Market will be discontinued as 3 January 2018 due to the amendment of the Stock Exchange Act.
+According to the admission criteria pursuant to the Stock Exchange Act, the total nominal value (= share capital) required as a minimum is EUR 1.0 million for the admission of shares to the Official Market.

 What is the procedure for submitting an application for admission to the regulated market?

-The admission procedure for the Official Market and for the Second Regulated Market requires the submittal of a written application that must also be signed by one trading member admitted to trading on the Vienna Stock Exchange.
+The admission procedure for the Official Market requires the submittal of a written application that must also be signed by one trading member admitted to trading on the Vienna Stock Exchange.
 The application must be accompanied by: